-Costochondritis (kos-tuh-kon-DRY-tis) is a painful inflammation (swelling) of the cartilage that attaches the ribs to the breastbone (sternum).
-It's one of the most common causes of chest pain in kids and teens, with girls having it more often than boys.
+Costochondritis (kos-tuh-kon-DRY-tis) is a painful swelling of the cartilage that attaches the ribs to the breastbone (sternum).
+It's one of the most common causes of chest pain in kids and teens, and happens more often in girls than boys.

 - an injury to the ribs or breastbone